patternfly/training-scenarios/react-components/select/step7.md

-There a couple additional miscellaneous properties used to customize general visual aspects of the select component.
+There are a couple of additional miscellaneous properties used to customize general visual aspects of the select component.

-1) **Add a new property to the select component called `width` and assign it to `"50%"`.** This property controls the overall width of the select toggle, using pixels or percentages.
+1) **Add a new property to the select component called `width` and assign it to `"50%"`.**

+This property controls the overall width of the select toggle, using pixels or percentages.

 <pre class="file" data-target="clipboard">
 width="50%"
 </pre>

-2) **Add a new property to the select component called `maxHeight` and assign it to `{100}`.** This property controls the maximum height of the expanded select menu, using pixels or percentages.
+2) **Add a new property to the select component called `maxHeight` and assign it to `{100}`.**

+This property controls the maximum height of the expanded select menu, using pixels or percentages.

 <pre class="file" data-target="clipboard">
 maxHeight={100}
 </pre>

-3) **Add a new property to the select component called `noResultsFoundText` and assign it to `"Nothing found"`.** This property allows you to customize the text that appears when no results are found by the filtering function.
+3) **Add a new property to the select component called `noResultsFoundText` and assign it to `"Nothing found"`.**

+This property allows you to customize the text that appears when no results are found by the filtering function.

 <pre class="file" data-target="clipboard">
 noResultsFoundText="Nothing found"
 </pre>

-4) **Add a new property to the select component called `createText` and assign it to `"Create new option"`.** This property allows you to customize the text that appears when the `isCreateable` property is present.
+4) **Add a new property to the select component called `createText` and assign it to `"Create new option"`.**

+This property allows you to customize the text that appears when the `isCreateable` property is present.

 <pre class="file" data-target="clipboard">
 createText="Create new option"
 </pre>

 <strong>Note:</strong> The variable prefixes the input text, formatting the displayed text as follows: `{createText} "{input value}"`

-This is what your select component should look like:
+The component should look as below.
 ```
 <Select
   onToggle={this.onToggle}